slobentanzer/causality_perspective_2023/manuscript.md

 Often, this is the result of previous research.
 The tasks of collecting and integrating prior knowledge are often referred to as knowledge engineering and form a crucial part of model development in systems biology.

-### Randomized Clinical Trials
+### Randomised Clinical Trials

-Randomized clinical trials are experiments designed to test the efficacy of medical interventions.
+Randomised clinical trials are experiments designed to test the efficacy of medical interventions.
 Participants are randomly assigned to groups receiving different treatments, including a control group, which often receives a placebo or gold-standard treatment.
 To further minimise confounding factors, participants and administering doctors are often blinded to the treatment given.
-This method is considered the gold standard in clinical research for its ability to minimize bias and establish causality between a treatment and its outcomes.
+This method is considered the gold standard in clinical research for its ability to minimise bias and establish causality between a treatment and its outcomes.

 ### Scaling hypothesis